Disaster Girl: Use as an internet meme

 Disaster Girl spread as an internet meme, with many editing the photo to depict Roth overlooking historic disasters, such as the extinction of the dinosaurs or the sinking of the Titanic.
 Roth appreciated the spread of the meme, saying that she loves "seeing how creative people are", and that she is "super grateful for the entire experience" of being the subject of a viral meme.

 Non-fungible token auction

 After receiving an email in February 2021 suggesting she sell the meme as a non-fungible token (NFT) for as much as "six figures", Roth decided to sell an NFT of the photo.
 On April 17, 2021, Roth sold the NFT for 180 Ether, or US$486,716 to a collector identified only as @3FMusic.
 The Roth family retained copyright over the work, as well as an entitlement to 10 percent of proceeds when the NFT is resold.
 According to Roth, she sold the photograph to take control over its spread, after consulting Kyle Craven / Bad Luck Brian and Laney Griner, the mother of the child depicted in the Success Kid meme.

 Roth used the proceeds of the auction to pay off her student loans after earning a BA in Peace, War, and Defense from the University of North Carolina at Chapel Hill.
-As of 2024, Roth works for S&P Global as a Smart Cities & IoT analyst.